caramelomartins/website/content/essays/2021/01/build-a-terraform-private-registry.md

 }
 ```

-`9af044367099.ngrok.io` refers to an `ngrok` endpoint that I created to test this out. `terraform init` requires that provider registries are served via HTTPS, which means that a simple development server won't function properly for testing.
+`9af044367099.ngrok.io` refers to an `ngrok` endpoint that I created to test this out. `terraform init` requires that registries are served via HTTPS, which means that a simple development server won't function properly for testing.
 I used `ngrok` to proxy requests to Flask's development server but you can do whatever works for you.
 Below instructions will assume that there's some kind of proxy to Flask.

 Let's fire up Flask's server: